-Daily flights from the UK and major European destinations, and regular flights from New York and Montreal make Marrakech an accessible destination for those looking for a quick getaway, yet worlds away from the everyday.
+Daily flights from the UK and major European destinations, and regular flights from USA and the rest of the world make Marrakech an accessible destination for those looking for a quick getaway, yet worlds away from the everyday.
 Whether this is your first trip to Morocco or you’ve been here a few times before, a three-day stay in Marrakech opens up tons of new and interesting things to do.
 Here’s why.

 Planning to arrive around mid-day will allow travelers to settle in to the riad, but also head out during daylight for the first time exploring the Medina.
 And hopefully find one’s way back!
 In fact, once been provided by the team at the reception with a detailed and personalized map and a cell phone with useful numbers, the first day should be spent wandering, getting comfortable with getting lost and seeing where one ends up.
 It doesn’t have to be far from 72 Riad Living, very well located in one of the Medina’s best areas, there is lots to see and do just minutes from our doorstep, and thus begins what I liken to an assault on every one of your senses.